 Analysing and Presenting Data

-Quantitative information – in particular financial data – can provide compelling insights into the health and future direction of a government department or program.
+Data can provide compelling insights that can benefit every area of policy and service delivery, from improving our health and education systems, to creating economic and job opportunities.
 However, knowing where to look and which elements of your data to use is a skill that often goes far beyond basic statistical comparisons.

 In this practical full-day workshop, seasoned financial strategist Mark Priadko examines the different purposes and types of data analyses, and presents various time-tested methods for presenting results to specific government audiences.
 Participants will be introduced to a range of analytical techniques that can help them make the most of the data available to them – and reduce the time and cost of applying their data in the development of evidence-based policy.